typewriter on white wood

 Laying it out there

 I attended an emotionally absent mother (EAM) 6-week course offered by Motherless Daughters Ministry in October with the intention of opening up my space, my heart really.
-I wanted to bring you on my motherless daughter journey by writing to
+I wanted to bring you on my motherless daughter journey by writing to you about it in real time.
+But I soon realized

 Laying it out there Keep Reading